emmajanedrews/base-template/_posts/2017-05-19-first-quarter-market-update.md

 {% include pullquote.html %}

-When you have fewer homes listed and more homes sold, you get a decline in inventory. **Any time you have a decrease in supply and demand that stays the same of increases, you get an increase in average prices.**
+When you have fewer homes listed and more homes sold, you get a decline in inventory. **Any time you have a decrease in supply and demand that stays the same or increases, you get an increase in average prices.**

 Our market is a very strong seller's market.
 In fact, it's one of the stronger seller's markets that I've seen in my 15 years in real estate.
 We haven't quite reached the point I thought we were at in 2007 and 2008, but we are seeing homes going on the market and getting a barrage of showings.
 This can be inconvenient for sellers, but if homes are priced right, they might receive multiple offers.